Absolute Nurturing Doula Services

 Schedule an appointment so we can discuss how to make your upcoming birth even more special.

-It is my belief that a womans' body knows exactly what to do when it comes to labour and birth.
-It is her mind that questions it's ability.
+It is my belief that a person's body knows exactly what to do when it comes to labour and birth.
+It is their mind that questions it's ability.

 Edmonton, AB, Canada